 Q — I'm not sure if my bike is roadworthy – what do I do?

 A — Get it serviced before coming out on a ride!
 Local bike shops are the obvious place to go, but please don't turn up on a bike that is likely to break on a ride – pay particular attention to tyre condition as punctures are the most common source of ride delay.
 Please don't be (too) offended if you turn up on a rusty-chained, squeaking jalopy with flat tyres, and the ride leader asks you to come back when your bike is usable!

 Q — What if my bike breaks on a ride?

 A — There will often be other riders who are keen to challenge their wrenching skills out in the field, so it's quite normal that the group can bodge a "get you home" repair.
 For more serious problems though, you may need to consider getting a taxi, or calling a loved one or friend to come and get you.
 Rarely, a group member might be able to help – we'll not ditch you though, without having come up with a plan together.

 Q — What sort of lights should I buy?

 A — For daytime use a lot of riders use a cheap, but good quality, rear light that is set in a flashing mode.
 But at night, you really do need lights that make you visible, and a powerful front light that gives you every chance to see and avoid potholes.
 Rechargable front lights are quite cheap now, with variable power, and last a good two hours in higher power modes.
 It's always useful to carry either a spare rear light at night, or spare batteries.

 Q — When do you ride?

-A — There will be either a morning or full day ride every Sunday and there are summer evening and winter evening rides on Wednesdays.
+A — There will be either a morning or full day ride every Sunday and there are summer evening and winter morning rides on Wednesdays and morning rides on Tuesdays all year round.
 Other rides may happen on an ad-hoc basis - you'll have to watch the website to catch them all!